 Katharina Hagopian has performed as soloist in recitals including Schumannfest Düsseldorf, Carnegie Hall, Philharmonie Essen, Philharmonic Hall Ljubljana, Lincoln Center (Bruno Walter Auditorium) and International Festivals for Contemporary Music in Germany and Belgium.
 Ms Hagopian has been featured in radio and CD recordings, and is the 1st Prize Winner of the European Art-Song-Competition “Euriade Vocal Concours Kerkrade” (Netherlands), as well as 2nd Prize Winner of the competition “Ton und Erklärung”, Preis der deutschen Wirtschaft (Germany).

 A versatile concert and recital singer, embracing repertoire from the Baroque period to contemporary works, she regularly performs with pianists Ulrich Eisenlohr, Michael Schütze, Erika LeRoux, Edward Rushton and Naré Karoyan.

 Ms Hagopian studied with Kai Wessel in Köln, Germany, earning diplomas in voice, music education, and vocal pedagogy.
 She continued her studies at Mannes College The New School in New York City, studying with Amy Burton and earning her M.M. degree in vocal performance in 2009.
 She is a recipient of a Fulbright Scholarship (2007/08), a DAAD grant (2008/09), as well as scholarships from the Tavitian Foundation, the German Forum, and the Horst-und-Gretl-Will-Stiftung.

-She has participated in master classes with Regina Resnik, Luana DeVol, Martina Arroyo, Kurt Widmer, Rudolf Piernay and Edda Moser.
-She now regularly works with Snezana Stamenkovic and Franco Farina.
+She has participated in master classes with Regina Resnik, Luana DeVol, Martina Arroyo, Kurt Widmer, Rudolf Piernay, Snezana Stamenkovic and Edda Moser.
+She now regularly works with Franco Farina.